ewaldmire/ascender/docs/docsite/rst/administration/instances.rst

 If running a health check on an instance, at the top of the Details page, a message displays that the health check is in progress.

 .. image:: ../common/images/instances_health_check.png
-  :alt: Health check for instances in climber
+  :alt: Health check for instances in ascender
   :width: 1400px

 Click **Reload** to refresh the instance status.